 To be real for a moment, there will always a ton of reasons to drink (after an argument, a celebration, a stressful day, a parent-teacher conference, the Trump administration, etc.) but only one really good one reason not to drink – to get healthy and not be codependent on alcohol to deal with every day life.

 Last January, my husband decided to attempt a Dry January with me and having that support truly helped.
 When I felt an urge to drink, he talked me through that craving and vice versa.
 We had each other to help avoid hitting the bottle which in turn strengthened our bond as husband and wife.
 While our glasses went empty, our marriage and relationship overflowed with love and support.

 Our livers regulate so much of our overall health from bloated bellies to our metabolism.
 By drinking less alcoholic drinks, your liver will thank you.
 When you binge drink, your liver works overtime to cleanse those toxins out of your system.
 As a result, your pee may be a bright yellow.
-Once you stop drinking (or drink much less), your urine will return to a normal lighter almost clear shade.
+Once you stop drinking (or drink much less) and drink more water, your urine will return to a normal lighter almost clear shade.
 Clear pee is for me!

 When the drinks stopped flowing, so did the invites.
 Many nights at home offered an opportunity to reflect on my friendships and understand those relationships.
 By going sober I gained clarity in more ways than one.

 After years of binge drinking, it’s unrealistic to expect instant results.
 However, by drinking less alcoholic beverages and drinking more water, I felt less bloated.
 While my belly fat didn’t disappear overnight, over months my waistline slimmed in time for bikini season.

 While giving up drinking isn’t for everyone, the challenge does offer an opportunity to reflect on your drinking habits and your relationship with alcohol.
 By starting the challenge the first month of a new year, Dry January helps kick start your weight loss goals and a new you in the new year.